xtuml/models/applications/rover/README.md

   - Select Project > Clean.
 Clean and rebuild all projects.
   - Switch to the xtUML Debugging perspective and launch Debug Configurations > xtUML Debugging > rover
-  - Nagivatge to `test1` in the `functions` package contained in `Navigation` component reference.
-Execute `test1`.
+  - Nagivatge to `testNavigation` in the `functions` package contained in `Navigation` component reference.
+Execute `testNavigation`.

 * The simulation should begin to move and BridgePoint should print logging information to the console.

-NOTE: The verifier realized implementation assumes that the `models` repository is cloned in `~/git` and that the configuration file `~/git/models/applications/rover/Settings/config.txt` exists.
+NOTE: The verifier realized implementation assumes that the `models` repository is cloned in `~/git` on Mac and `c:/git` on Windows and that the configuration file `git/models/applications/rover/Settings/config.txt` exists.
 If you cloned the repository in a different location, you will have to modify the `CONFIG_FILE` constant in `RComm.java` to point to the new location.
-This path is relative to the home directory.

 ### EV3 version